Eggapegawsus/Eggapegawsus-endless-sky-plugins/plugins/poot-senza-solaria/README.md

- - **NOTE: Donations can ONLY BE MADE AT SENZA SOLARIA, IN RUTILICUS**.
-Outfits that have been donated can still be purchased at any of the Solaria stations, however.
+ - **NOTE: Donations can ONLY BE MADE AT SENZA SOLARIA, IN RUTILICUS**, although outfits that have been donated can still be purchased at any of the Solaria stations.

 ## Plugin Support and Updates (Python Script)